stevendelro/frontend-masters-intermediate-react/README.md

 ## Why am I taking this course?

-I was following along Stephen Grider's courses for the past two weeks and as great as they are, once I saw that Brian Holt launched the fourth iteration of his React course on FrontEndMasters, I knew that I should switch things up and spend my time with a React industry leader.
+I was following along Stephen Grider's courses for the past two weeks and as great as they are, once I saw that Brian Holt launched the fourth iteration of his React course on FrontEndMasters, I knew that I should switch things up for a bit and spend some time with one of my all-time favorite online instructors.

 In order to have the most up to date skills, you've got to learn things as soon as the best teachers teach them.